 The NCN has considered how our vision will translate into service delivery.
-An NCN Workshop identified strategic themes and priorities for the NCN Plan.
-This together with information drawn from an analysis of Population Needs Assessment and data benchmarking our performance at locality, Borough, Health Board and national level, has told us the following:
+In May 2019 we held an NCN Workshop to identify strategic themes and priorities for the NCN Plan.
+This together with information drawn from an analysis of Population Needs Assessment and data benchmarking our performance at locality, Borough, Health Board and national level, has told us we need to do the following:

-Address ever increasing demand for healthcare services by an aging population who are living longer but with chronic complex conditions.
+- Address ever increasing demand for healthcare services by an aging population who are living longer but with chronic complex conditions. - Develop innovative and collaborative models of health and social care to address the key issues which contribute to chronic conditions notably, cancer, respiratory, heart disease and mental health.

-- Develop innovative and collaborative models of health and social care to address the key issues which contribute to chronic conditions notably, cancer, respiratory, heart disease and mental health. - Tackle pockets of health inequalities in the population of Torfaen linked to socio-economic deprivation. - Reduce the pressure on primary and community services and associated sustainability issues of recruitment and retention of staff. - Build on our Community Resource Team Model to bring more services into peoples' homes and community settings. - Further explore the Hub concept and in particular the virtual hub concept, where a variety of services are provided from primary care settings - Improve our estate and IT infrastructure so that we can provide primary care services fit for now and the future. - Bring our services closer to home through investment in new models of care. - Explore the issues around child and adolescent mental health and address the needs of our significant Looked After Children population as part of the Adverse Childhood Events agenda. - Improving our immunisation and vaccination rates for our targeted groups - Work more closely with the Local Authority to understand the impact of future housing developments
+- Tackle pockets of health inequalities in the population of Torfaen linked to socio-economic deprivation. - Reduce the pressure on primary and community services and associated sustainability issues of recruitment and retention of staff. - Build on our Community Resource Team Model to bring more services into peoples' homes and community settings. - Further explore the Hub concept and in particular the virtual hub concept, where a variety of services are provided from primary care settings - Improve our estate and IT infrastructure so that we can provide primary care services fit for now and the future. - Bringing our services closer to home through investment in new models of care. - Exploring the issues around child and adolescent mental health and addressing the needs of our significant Looked After Children population as part of the Adverse Childhood Events agenda. - Improving our immunisation and vaccination rates for our targeted groups - Work more closely with the Local Authority to understand the impact of future housing developments in their Local Development Plan